 My hubby on the other hand has been eating tofu his entire life and his mom even makes her own!
 When I made this salad for him, he tried the tofu and asked if I was using different tofu that I usually do because it was so good.
 I excitedly told him that I was trying out a new brand made with sprouted tofu, and that it was ridiculously high in protein (14 g/serving), organic, and non-GMO verified.
 I kind of felt like a commercial because I was excited about it too, haha.
 But it’s safe to say that High Protein SprouTofu by Wildwood is now our new favorite and we’re completely sold.

 Ignore the black beans, cheese and chilies in the picture above.
 In my first round of recipe testing for this post, I made a tofu and black bean burger that tasted AWESOME but refused to stay together when being cooked and resembled more of a sandwich spread than burger.
 Fail.
 So I went with plan B and came up with this incredible salad.
-It’s so light and refreshing but the protein from the broiled tofu keeps you nice and full.
+This Raspberry and Balsamic Broiled Tofu Salad is so light and refreshing but the protein from the broiled tofu keeps you nice and full.

 Clearly, I’m all about the giveaways lately.